Pnwcomputers/The-Computer-Handbook/Part VI - Account Management & Recovery/Chapter 17 - When Things Go Wrong/Chapter17-WhenThingsGoWrong.md

+---
-## Chapter 17: When Things Go Wrong
+# Chapter 17: When Things Go Wrong

-**Emergency Response: Professional Security Incident Management**
+## Emergency Response: Professional Security Incident Management
+---

 > "We completely understand how stressful it can be to lose access to your accounts...
 The ability to regain access to your accounts will ultimately depend on the recovery and backup methods that were set up prior to the account being compromised." - From our professional account recovery procedures.

-This chapter isn't about preventing problems - it's about solving them when they inevitably occur.
-How you respond in the first hour after discovering a problem determines whether you'll recover quickly or spend weeks rebuilding your digital life.

----
+After over 20 years of computer security, repairs, and migrations, this chapter gives you the exact strategies and professional realities we use on the front lines to cover **Solving Digital Disasters and Account Compromises**.

 ### What You'll Learn in This Chapter: